Skip to main content

 └── External API (send analysis email)

-Both paths set the same variable, then Merge ensures the workflow continues only after whichever path executed completes.
+Both paths set the same variable, then Wait & Combine ensures the workflow continues only after whichever path executed completes.

 Example: Multi-Channel Notification